PrincetonUniversity/install_lammps/01_installing/ins/stellar/scripts.md

 The executable will be installed into `~/.local/bin` which is included in your `PATH` by default.
 See the 01_installing/ins/stellar directory in this repo for alternative builds.

-The following Slurm script can be used on stellar-intel with the user-intel version:
+The following Slurm script can be used on stellar-intel with the INTEL package:

 ```
 #!/bin/bash